 On the road in the ...
 Museum Wiesbaden

 The Museum Wiesbaden is the state museum for art and nature in Hesse.
 In a presentation that is unique in Germany, it displays works of art from the Middle Ages to the present day as well as exciting natural history collections.
-Press spokeswoman Susanne Hirschmann reveals what you absolutely must not miss.
+Susanne Hirschmann from the Museum Wiesbaden tells you what not to miss.

-There is a sculpture of Goethe in front of the museum - why?
+Miss Quellgeflüster: There’s a sculpture of Goethe in front of the museum—why?

-Susanne Hirschmann: Johann Wolfgang von Goethe visited Wiesbaden as a spa guest and noticed that the city had no public museum collection.
-In an exchange with his acquaintance, Baron Johann Isaac Freiherr von Gerning, he suggested that his collection should be made accessible to the public.
-The baron had inherited his father's considerable collection, which was famous for its natural history objects - including specimens that the scientist and artist Marian Sibylla Merian had brought back from her travels in Surinam.
-Gerning eventually left the collection to the state of Nassau in return for a life annuity - and so began the history of today's museum.
+Susanne: Johann Wolfgang von Goethe visited Wiesbaden as a spa guest and noticed that the city had no public museum collection.
+In a conversation with his acquaintance, Baron Johann Isaac von Gerning, he suggested that the baron’s collection be made accessible to the public.
+The baron had inherited his father’s remarkable collection, famous for its natural history specimens—including specimens that the scientist and artist Marian Sibylla Merian had brought back from her travels in Suriname.
+Ultimately, Gerning bequeathed the collection to the State of Nassau in exchange for a life annuity—and thus began the history of our museum as we know it today.

-The Goethe monument in front of the museum commemorates this important impulse.
-The sculptor Hermann Hahn had the mythological father of the gods Zeus in mind when he created the monument.
-Hence the eagle.
-The sculpture is also intended to stand for spiritual strength and cultural education.
+The Goethe monument in front of the museum commemorates this important initiative.
+The sculptor Hermann Hahn had the mythological father of the gods, Zeus, in mind when he created the monument.
+That is the origin of the eagle.
+The sculpture is thus also intended to symbolize intellectual strength and cultural enlightenment.

-Susanne Hirschmann: The Museum Wiesbaden is one of the three Hessian state museums.
-What is special about our museum is that it combines art and nature in a presentation that is unique in Germany.
-On an area of 7,000 square meters, the exhibits in both areas range from natural history objects to contemporary art.
-Highlights of the art collections include the world's most important collection of works by Alexej von Jawlensky and the internationally renowned Art Nouveau donation by F. W. Neess.
-The permanent exhibition "Aesthetics of Nature" is a public favorite and combines both sections.
-A polar bear in full size, a cheetah in full flight - with more than 6,000 natural objects, the richly shaped and colorful diversity of species is presented.
+Susanne: The Wiesbaden Museum is one of the three Hessian State Museums.
+What makes our museum special is that it combines art and nature in a presentation that is unique in Germany.
+Spanning an area of 7,000 square meters, the exhibits in both categories range from natural history objects to contemporary art.

-Susanne Hirschmann: Nine centuries of art enter into a dialog with each other in the art collections.
-They range from the 12th century to the present day and are divided into Old Masters, Art Nouveau, Classical Modernism and Modern and Contemporary.
-Anyone visiting the Old Masters exhibition rooms should definitely see Carl Spitzweg's "The Butterfly Catcher" or Anselm Feuerbach's "Nanna".
-In the Art Nouveau collection, I always make a detour to Alfons Mucha's bust "La Nature" - it is the "face" of the collection.
+Susanne: In the art collections, nine centuries of art engage in a dialogue with one another.
+They span from the 12th century to the present and are divided into the sections Old Masters, Art Nouveau, Classical Modernism, and Modern and Contemporary Art.
+Anyone visiting the Old Masters galleries should definitely see Carl Spitzweg’s “The Butterfly Catcher” or Anselm Feuerbach’s “Nanna.”
+In the Art Nouveau collection, I always make a detour to see Alfons Mucha’s bust “La Nature”—it’s the “face” of the collection.

-No visit to the Classical Modernism gallery rooms is complete without viewing the paintings of the Russian Expressionist Alexej von Jawlensky.
-In the modern and contemporary art section, the artists' rooms are a highlight.
-Entire exhibition rooms are dedicated to artists such as Rebecca Horn, Katharina Grosse and Angela Glajcar.
-There is a special highlight right in the entrance area: I like to lose myself in the optical illusion of Horn's installation "Jupiter in the Octagon" directly under the entrance dome.
+No visit to the Classical Modernism galleries is complete without viewing the paintings by the Russian Expressionist Alexej von Jawlensky.
+In the Modern and Contemporary Art section, the artist-dedicated rooms are a highlight.
+Here, entire exhibition rooms are dedicated to artists such as Rebecca Horn, Katharina Grosse, and Angela Glajcar.
+Right in the entrance area is a special highlight: I love to lose myself in the optical illusion of Horn’s installation “Jupiter in the Octagon,” located directly beneath the entrance dome.

-Alexej von Jawlensky plays a special role in the Museum Wiesbaden ...
+Miss Quellgeflüster: Alexej von Jawlensky plays a special role at the Museum Wiesbaden ...

-Susanne Hirschmann: The Art Nouveau collection donated by Ferdinand Wolfgang Neess opened in 2019.
-It is an extraordinary synthesis of the arts of Art Nouveau and Symbolism, which the private collector Ferdinand Wolfgang Neess built up over decades and entrusted to the museum during his lifetime.
-Over 570 objects - from paintings, lamps and seating furniture to vases - bring the lifestyle of the fin de siècle to life in a unique way at the Museum Wiesbaden.
-With a focus on France, the USA, Austria and Germany, top-class objects by the main representatives of the movement - Hector Guimard, Louis Majorelle, Fernand Khnopff, Henry van de Velde, Alfons Mucha, Émile Gallé, Franz von Stuck and Louis Comfort Tiffany - can be discovered.
-With the donation, Wiesbaden became a top Art Nouveau address and is a must-see for design lovers.
+Susanne: The Art Nouveau Collection Donated by Ferdinand Wolfgang Neess opened in 2019.
+It is an extraordinary total work of art combining Art Nouveau and Symbolism, which the private collector Ferdinand Wolfgang Neess built up over decades and entrusted to the museum during his lifetime.
+More than 570 objects—ranging from paintings, lamps, and seating to vases—bring the spirit of the fin de siècle to life in a unique way at the Museum Wiesbaden.
+With a focus on France, the U.S., Austria, and Germany, visitors can discover top-tier works by the movement’s leading figures—Hector Guimard, Louis Majorelle, Fernand Khnopff, Henry van de Velde, Alfons Mucha, Émile Gallé, Franz von Stuck, and Louis Comfort Tiffany.
+Thanks to this donation, Wiesbaden has become a premier destination for Art Nouveau and is a must-see for design enthusiasts.

 Good to know: